About

 First job -- Google

-B.S. -- each performed undergraduate research as part of the discovery learning apprenticeship program.
+B.S. -- each performed undergraduate research as part of programs like the discovery learning apprenticeship (DLA).

 Funding